sinking8/usc-x-24-us-election/README.md

 This dataset is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License (CC BY-NC-SA 4.0).
 By using this dataset, you agree to abide by the stipulations in the license and cite the following manuscript:

 ## Memos
-Check out our memo that provides a deeper insight into the dataset: Link
+Check out our memo that provides a deeper insight into the dataset: [https://arxiv.org/abs/2411.00376](https://arxiv.org/abs/2411.00376)